Jensen-Lab/Install-Packages-Jetson-ARM-Family/README.md

 ## LLVM Installation
 Numba needs the installation of LLVM to the system.
 It's the back end compiler for llvmlite that is the key dependency for numba.
 This will take a while (a few hours) and most things will crash in the mean time, so leave it alone.
+*A suggestion* You can try also running the jetson GUI-less so that you can make this work a bunch faster and free up memory.
+Go to 'CuPy Installation' for details
 ```
 $ wget https://github.com/llvm/llvm-project/releases/download/llvmorg-9.0.1/llvm-9.0.1.src.tar.xz
 $ tar -xvf llvm-9.0.1.src.tar.xz